Poisonings can be prevented!

 - Read the label.
 Always follow directions on the package.

 - Poisonings occur when the product is being used.
-Never leave poisons unattended if children are nearby.
+Never leave potentially toxic products unattended if children are nearby.

 - Is it medicine?
 Call it medicine, not candy.

 - Take medicines where children can’t observe.
 Children learn by imitation.

 - Put child-resistant latches on cabinets containing non-food products.